1013: Danger: Diabolik

 Oh, no, abandon ship—Sebastian Junger wrote a book about us!

 Sebastian Junger is the author of the book The Perfect Storm, about the crew of a fishing boat lost at sea during a terrible storm.

 A crow’s nest is a small structure or platform built onto the upper part of the main mast of a ship or other structure that is used as a lookout.

 It’s too rough to feed you!
-Oh, wait, they’re models—never mind.
-They don’t eat.
+Oh, wait, you’re models—never mind.
+You don’t eat.

 A riff on some lyrics from “The Wreck of the Edmund Fitzgerald,” a 1976 song by Canadian singer-songwriter Gordon Lightfoot.
 A number-one hit in the U.S. and Canada, the song commemorates the sinking of the SS Edmund Fitzgerald, an ore freighter and the longest ship operating in the Great Lakes at that time.
 On November 10, 1975, “Big Fitz” encountered extreme weather conditions, broke apart, and sank in Lake Superior, killing all twenty-nine crew members.
 The pertinent lyrics: “When suppertime came, the old cook came on deck/Sayin' ‘Fellas, it's too rough to feed ya’/At seven p.m. a main hatchway caved in/He said, ‘Fellas, it's been good to know ya’.”

 Burt Bacharach is a singer/songwriter who reached his height of fame in the 1960s and 1970s with such songs as “The Look of Love” and “What the World Needs Now.”

 “What flowers would you like me to order?”
 How about Wayland Flowers, boss?